 Seeing that they were all still staring at him blankly, as well as preparing arguments as to why this might be a bad idea, he quickly changed the subject.
 "Now, while I pen a quick reply telling Harry to await Hagrid's arrival, why don't all of you decide how we are going to find the Gryffindor and Slytherin ghosts before the year begins.
 It would be a major problem if the students arrive and the house ghosts are not here."

-"Why don't we just ask the Sorting Hat?" queried Severus, entering the conversation for the first time, "After all," he continued, sneering, "Does it not know where all the ghosts are at all times?"
+"Why don't we just ask the Sorting Hat?"
+Severus questioned.
+"After all," he continued, sneering, "Does it not know where all the ghosts are at all times?"

 "Unfortunately, the Sorting Hat is not cooperating right now," the Headmaster said with a sigh, accompanied with a reproachful glance at said Hat sitting on the shelf.